brenguy/scaledown_cleanup/README.md

 Requirements
 ------------
 You must set the below attributes.
 Most importantly you have to set whether your instance uses HVM or PV virutalization and if you want to use SysV or Systemd.
-Easiest way to use this cookbook is SysV scripts unless you follow some brief manual steps to set up systemd correctly.
+Easiest way to use this cookbook is SysV scripts otherwise you'll follow some brief manual steps to set up systemd correctly.

 Platform
 --------
 * This cookbook passed manual tests on Ubuntu 12.04 and Redhat 7.1.
-* Ubuntu 12.04
-* Redhat 7.1 (only tested systemd script)